GeodynamicWorldBuilder/WorldBuilder/doc/sphinx/developer_manual/contributing_to_the_documentation/important_syntax.md

 Important syntax
 ===============

-The world builder is using [sphinx](https://www.sphinx-doc.org) to generatate the documentation.
-Sphinx accepts multiple varients of extended markdown, but in this project we are using [myst](https://myst-parser.readthedocs.io).
-Below we will list some commen commands to use.
+The world builder is using [sphinx](https://www.sphinx-doc.org) to generate the documentation.
+Sphinx accepts multiple variants of extended markdown, but in this project we are using [myst](https://myst-parser.readthedocs.io).
+Below we list some common commands to use.

 :::{note}
 Everything in this file will look like garbage in a regular markdown viewer, like if you’re viewing this on github.
 Viewing it on readthedocs will render everything properly.